alanbsmith/quickdraw/README.md

 QuickDraw is a poker hand evaluator built in Ruby!
 It's designed to use a special shorthand to make checking cards quick and easy.

 **EXAMPLE SHORTHAND**

-GIVEN THIS HAND OF CARDS:
+Given this hand of cards:

-King of hearts, Jack of spades, 9 of clubs, 10 of hearts, 3 of diamonds
+_King of hearts, Jack of spades, 9 of clubs, 10 of hearts, 3 of diamonds_

-THE CORRELATING SHORTHAND:
+The correlating shorthand:

-kh js 9c 10h 3d
+_kh js 9c 10h 3d_

 ### DIFFERENT TYPES OF POKER HANDS
 Below are the various types of poker hands (ranked in order)